 Under normal circumstances, our agricultural sales volumes and prices depend upon the supply of and the demand for fertilizer, which in turn depends on the market fundamentals for crops including corn, wheat, cotton and forage.
-Nitrogen fertilizer prices were significantly lower in the first quarter of 2014 compared to the 2013 first quarter.
-Currently, nitrogen fertilizer prices are much higher than during the first quarter but are still lower than the same time last year.
-The lower prices are generally attributable to the significant increase in the 2013-2014 corn harvest and lower forward corn prices as compared to a year ago.
-According to the USDA's World Agricultural Supply and Demand Estimates, the U.S. yield per harvested acre of corn increased significantly from approximately 123 bushels per acre to 158 bushels per acre and the year end corn stocks were approximately double a year ago, resulting in a significant increase in the stock-to-use ratio.
+Nitrogen fertilizer prices were significantly lower in the first half of 2014 compared to the same period of 2013.
+The lower prices are generally attributable to the significant increase in the 2013-2014 corn harvest and lower forward corn prices as compared to a year ago, and a later start to the spring planting and fertilizer application season.
+According to the USDA's World Agricultural Supply and Demand Estimates, the 2013-2014 U.S. yield per harvested acre of corn increased significantly from approximately 123 bushels per acre (2012-2013 U.S. yield) to 158 bushels per acre.
+Year-end U.S. corn stocks have also increased, resulting in an increase in the stock-to-use ratio.
+Cold and wet weather conditions in early spring delayed corn planting and consequently fertilizer application.
+The late start put downward pressures on nitrogen prices as dealers liquidated inventories by the end of the spring application season.
 Notwithstanding the current conditions, the fundamentals continue to be positive for nitrogen fertilizer products we produce and sell and gross margins are still historically strong, although lower than 2013.
-However, the fertilizer outlook could change if there are unanticipated changes in domestic fertilizer production capacity, acres planted of crops requiring fertilizer, unfavorable weather conditions or continued low selling prices and increases in imported urea from China.
+However, the fertilizer outlook could change if there are unanticipated changes in domestic fertilizer production capacity, acres planted of crops requiring fertilizer, unfavorable weather conditions, continued low selling prices or increases in imported urea from China.

-Our industrial acids sales volume is dependent upon general economic conditions primarily in the housing, automotive, and paper industries.
-According to the American Chemical Council, the U.S. economic indicators continue to be mostly positive.
-Our sales prices vary with the market price of our feedstock cost of ammonia or sulfur as applicable in our pricing arrangements with customers.
-Our mining sales volume is being impacted by lower customer demand for industrial grade AN, which we believe is primarily due to natural gas being a more attractive alternative feedstock than coal for utility companies.
-As reported by the U.S. Energy Information Administration, during 2013, coal production was down overall by 1.5%, although coal inventories declined by 43 million tons during the period.
-With such inventory decreases, the coal industry is now expected to see production growth of 3% to 4% in 2014 as inventories stabilize and short-term natural gas prices increase, however during the first quarter of 2014, coal production was slightly below the same period in 2013.
+Our industrial acids sales volumes are dependent upon general economic conditions primarily in the housing, automotive, and paper industries.
+According to the American Chemistry Council, the U.S. economic indicators continue to be mostly positive.
+Our sales prices vary with the market price of our feedstock (ammonia, natural gas or sulfur, as applicable) in our pricing arrangements with customers.
+Our mining sales volumes are being impacted by lower customer demand for industrial grade AN, which we believe is primarily due to lower demand for coal because natural gas is currently a more attractive alternative fuel than coal for utility companies.
+As reported by the U.S. Energy Information Administration ("EIA"), during 2013, coal production was down overall by 3.2%, although coal inventories declined by 41 million tons, or 17%, during the same period.
+With such inventory decreases, the coal industry is currently expected to see production growth of 2.5% to 3.0% in 2014 as inventories stabilize and electricity demand increases.
+For 2015, the EIA expects coal consumption to decrease as the retirement of coal power plants increase in response to the implementation of certain governmental regulations and the increase in the generation of electricity from natural gas.

-Climate Control Business-From a market sector perspective, our Climate Control Business serves the commercial/institutional and residential construction sectors.
-Information available from the McGraw-Hill Construction Market forecast indicates that construction activity in the commercial/institutional and single-family residential sectors are expected to increase in aggregate during 2014, although still significantly below pre-recession levels.
+Climate Control Business-From a market sector perspective, our Climate Control Business serves the new and renovation commercial/institutional and residential construction sectors and we believe the majority of our business is associated with the construction of new facilities.
+Information available from the McGraw-Hill Construction Market forecast indicates that construction activity in the commercial/institutional and single-family residential sectors is expected to increase in aggregate during 2014, although still significantly below pre-recession levels.

-Results for the First Quarter of 2014
+Results for the Second Quarter of 2014

-Our consolidated net sales for the first quarter of 2014 were \$178.5 million, an increase of \$27.8 million compared to the same period of 2013.
-The sales increase included an increase of \$37.7 million in our Chemical Business partially offset by a decrease of \$9.9 million in our Climate Control Business.
+Our consolidated net sales for the second quarter of 2014 were \$201.7 million, a net decrease of \$0.6 million compared to the same period of 2013.
+The net decrease in sales includes a decrease of \$14.6 million in our Climate Control Business partially offset by an increase of \$14.4 million in our Chemical Business.